-Validated analytical methods are available for the technical material with respect to major elements as well as the elements regarded as impurities (significant and relevant).
-Validated analytical monitoring methods for silver and copper are available for the relevant matrices (soil, water and food).
-The methods for copper (except for food) are from the public domain and have previously been deemed acceptable in the copper carbonate CAR.
+Validated analytical methods are available for the technical material with respect to the major elements as well as the elements regarded as impurities (significant and relevant).
+Validated analytical monitoring methods for silver are available for the relevant matrices (soil, water and food).

-A harmonised classification is not available for silver copper zeolite.
+A harmonised classification is not available for silver zeolite.
 The Swedish Chemicals Agency has submitted a proposal for harmonised classification and labelling on 3 July 2017.

-The proposed classification and labelling for silver copper zeolite according to Regulation (EC) No 1272/2008 (CLP Regulation) is:
+The proposed classification and labelling for silver zeolite according to Regulation (EC) No 1272/2008 (CLP Regulation) is:

 Proposed Classification according to the CLP Regulation

 Hazard Class and Category Codes Repr.
 2

 Aquatic acute 1

 Aquatic chronic 1

 Labelling

 Pictogram codes GHS08

 GHS09

 Signal Word warning

 Hazard Statement Codes H361d

 H400

 H410

 Specific Concentration limits, M-Factors M = 100 for acute and chronic

 Justification for the proposal

-There is no substance-specific information with respect to fertility effects of silver copper zeolite.
+There is no substance-specific information with respect to fertility effects of silver zeolite.
 In the absence of substance-specific information, a robust classification proposal cannot be presented.
-However, due to the structural similarity with silver zinc zeolite and the similarity of effects observed with other silver salts that do not contain zinc, it is reasonable to assume that silver copper zeolite meets the criteria for classification Repr.
+However, due to the structural similarity with silver zinc zeolite and the similarity of effects observed with other silver salts that do not contain zinc, it is reasonable to assume that silver zeolite meets the criteria for classification Repr.
 2; H361d (Suspected of damaging the unborn child), as concluded for silver zinc zeolite in the RAC opinion.